SohamBothara/StreamSphere/README.md

 Copy code
 npm start
 Usage

-Home Page: Explore trending movies and search for your favorites.
+**Home Page**: Explore trending movies and search for your favorites.

-Movie Details: Click on a movie to view ratings, summaries, and more.
+**Movie Details**: Click on a movie to view ratings, summaries, and more.

-My Movie List: Save movies to your list for easy access and management.
+**My Movie List**: Save movies to your list for easy access and management.

-Account Management: Sign up and log in securely to manage your personalized settings.
+**Account Management**: Sign up and log in securely to manage your personalized settings.
 Future Scope

-Personalized Recommendations: Implement machine learning algorithms for custom suggestions.
+**Personalized Recommendations**: Implement machine learning algorithms for custom suggestions.
 Quiz and Test Integration: Engage users with interactive quizzes based on movies.

-Social Features: Allow users to share movie lists and interact within the community.
+**Social Features**: Allow users to share movie lists and interact within the community.

 Contributors
 Soham Bothara
 Roles: Full-stack development and project management